simantalahkar/simantalahkar.github.io/_pages/about.md

 I am an Early Career Fellow at the Indian Institute of Technology – Gandhinagar, India.
 I completed my Ph.D. in Materials Science and Engineering from Shanghai Jiao Tong University, China, in 2022.
 I received my M.Sc.
 (Physics) and B.E.
-(Mechanical Engineering) from BITS Pilani, India, in 2018.
+(Mechanical Engineering) from BITS Pilani, India, in 2018 through a Dual Degree program.

 I have over 5 years of experience in computational modeling and simulations, as well as a wide range of experimental materials characterization and data analysis techniques.
 I like to use these tools to research and solve multifaceted mathematical, scientific, and engineering problems.